 Is Ghosts a five-star book?
 I guess not.
 It’s not on par with The Grapes of Wrath or The Great Gatsby.
 Five stars is reserved for genius.
 But I’d give it a solid four.
 And I’d give The Feed a three-point-nine.
 Next time you’re looking for a book to read, consider Ghosts of Bergen County, or if you enjoy sci-fi, try The Feed.
 And while you’re expanding your must-read list, don’t forget to add Fragments—a memoir, by yours truly.

-Thanks for reading my first book review and indulging my tangents.
+Thanks for reading my first book review.
 At one point, while reading Ghosts, I came upon a scene in the book based on true events.
 This scene also wound up in my story Ennui:

 Charlie, Jean and I went out to Jean’s favorite bar.
 It was large and empty.
 Jukebox, pool table and a long oak bar that seems mandatory for every New York drinking establishment.
 It wasn’t a nice bar, and not a dive, just a place to get drunk and shout to your friends over amplified music—maybe hook up with someone as the night gets old.
 But since there were less than ten of us in the place, it was quiet and low key.
 A nice place to drink and talk and shoot pool.